remyCases/MSLYYC_exploration/README.md

 ## Description

-An attempt to port YYTK in order to used in MSL.
+An attempt to port YYTK for MSL.

 ## Requirements